Abirii/HennAbirii/README.md

 ### Hi there,👋 I'm Chen.

 - 💻  **Working on a social and technological project in my free time**.
-- 🎓  Currently studying Computer Science at The Open University Of Israel, until November and planning to study a masters degree after
+- 🎓  Currently studying Computer Science at The Open University Of Israel, until November and planning to study a masters degree after.

 ### I'm Passion about
 - 💻 Programming